 Breast implants are not guaranteed to last a lifetime.
 Future surgery is often required to replace one or both implants.
 As with all surgical procedures, revisional surgery may also be necessary to correct any problems that may develop.

 Cost is always a consideration in elective surgery.
 Prices for individual procedures can vary widely between Specialist Plastic Surgeons.
-Some factors that may influence the cost include the surgeon’s experience, the type of procedure, anaesthetist and hospital location.
+Some factors that may influence the cost include the surgeon’s experience, the type of procedure used and the geographic location of the office.

 Costs associated with the procedure may include: